alxshelepenok/lumen/content/posts/building-and-deploying-a-nextra-blog-with-fleek.md

 ### Add, Dev, Build

-In your terminal, start by adding the template to your directory, and move to that directory.
+In your terminal, add the template to your directory, and move to that directory.

       yarn add react-vite-template
       cd react-vite-template